SaifuddinAli/TuteDude_Python/assigment4/README.md

 2\.
 Appends additional data to the same file.

 3\.
 Reads and displays the final content of the file.

-<br/>**Expected Output:
+**Expected Output:**
-**For example, if the user enters 25, the output should be:
+**For example, if the user enters 25, the output should be:**

-**Submission Instructions:**

-- Create a **GitHub repository** and upload your Python scripts (.py files).
-- Ensure the repository includes a **README.md** file that describes the functionality of your programs.
-- Add both **Task 1 and Task 2** scripts in the same repository.
-- Submit the **link to your GitHub repository** once uploaded.

-**Reference:**

-Follow the **Python course - Module 4: Functions & Modules in Python** for additional guidelines and examples.

-**Note:**

-**Please test your project thoroughly and check all the validations and error handling prior to ensure it works as expected before submission.**

-**You can always connect to the mentor using the chat support option for any doubts or queries!**
+Enter text to write to the file: Hello,Python!
+Data successfully written to output.txt.

+Enter additional text to append: Learni8ng file handling in python.
+Data successfully appended

+Final content of output.txt:
+Hello,Python!
+Learning file handling in python.